aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to PPT or Online App" h2="Export DOT to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for creating diagrams and flowcharts.
+It is a popular format for creating diagrams and flowcharts, as it is easy to read and understand.
+However, DOT files are not supported by many applications, and so it is often necessary to convert them to a more widely supported format such as PPT.

+<h2>How Aspose.Total Helps for DOT to PPT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to PPT conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOT files to PPT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOT file and convert it to HTML, while Aspose.Slides for C++ can be used to load the HTML and create a new presentation.
+The new presentation can then be saved as a PPT file.
+This process is simple and efficient, and allows users to quickly and easily convert DOT files to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}